Dortmund

 And this, pretty much, is why around 1,000 match-day Brits choose Dortmund for their Saturday football fix.

-Borussia’s own reserve team, who recently played under currently successful Huddersfield manager David Wagner, attract low crowds to the old Stadion Rote Erde, Dortmund’s old ground towered over by the Signal Iduna Park.
+Borussia’s own reserve team attract crowds to the Stadion Rote Erde, Dortmund’s old ground towered over by the Signal Iduna Park alongside.

-And whereas Arsenal, say, have had a lucrative decade in the Champions League offset against the huge costs of building the Emirates, Borussia Dortmund were handed a ready-made goldmine of a stadium partly funded from state and municipal coffers.
+And whereas Arsenal, for example, notched up a lucrative decade in the Champions League only to see it offset against the huge costs of building the Emirates, Borussia Dortmund were handed a ready-made goldmine of a stadium partly funded from state and municipal coffers.

 Ottmar Hitzfeld chipped in, of course, the coach masterminding Borussia’s 1990s’ revival, and first European honours since the Rote Erde roar of 1966.
 The Westfalenstadion was expanded, expanded again, then expanded yet again in order to fulfil FIFA requirements to stage another World Cup semi-final.